Pravargav/Amadeus/English/sentences.md

+-> The stitches have torn.

 -> The stitching of my trousers has come off.
 -> Take off your shoes./He took off his jacket.(Removing something)

 -> The thief ran off./She drove off quickly.(Movement away from a place)